 Director, Dr Williams's Library, and Co-Director of the Dr Williams's Centre for Dissenting Studies

 David Wykes is an historian of late seventeenth- and early eighteenth-century dissent, and late eighteenth- and early nineteenth-century rational dissent and Unitarianism.
 He has a particular interest in dissenting academies and the contribution made by dissent to business, society and politics.
 Because of the great variation in the pattern of provincial dissent he is especially interested in the use of local evidence.
 He taught for several years at the University of Leicester before being appointed Director of Dr Williams's Trust and Library in 1998.
 He is currently working on a study of religious dissent during the twenty-five year period after the Glorious Revolution.
 With Isabel Rivers he has co-edited Joseph Priestley, Scientist, Philosopher, and Theologian (2008) and Dissenting Praise: Religious Dissent and the Hymn in England and Wales (2011).
-He is the associate editor of A History of the Dissenting Academies in the British Isles, 1660-1860.
 He is a Co-Investigator and Project Partner for the Dissenting Academies Project.

 He is an Honorary Reader of Queen Mary, University of London.

 He is the author of many essays and articles including:

 - 'The Revd John Aikin senior: Kibworth School and Warrington Academy', in Religious Dissent and the Aikin-Barbauld Circle, ed.
 Felicity James and Ian Inkster (2012)